Skip to content

 3. Dead-signal work: concrete, tree care, rural framing, fencing

-The setup for these crews has one non-negotiable: the punch has to be recorded on the phone the instant it is tapped, with its real timestamp, and held there until signal comes back and it syncs.
+The setup for these crews has one non-negotiable: the punch has to be recorded on the phone the instant it's tapped, with its real timestamp, and held there until signal comes back and it syncs.
 No connection required to start or end a shift.
-The record exists on the device before it ever reaches a server, so there is no version of the day where the shift just disappears.
-That is what kills "the app glitched and lost my hours."
-More on how this holds up in the offline guide.
+The record exists on the device before it ever reaches a server, so there's no version of the day where the shift just disappears.
+That's what kills "the app glitched and lost my hours."

 9:42Airplane Mode